embulk/embulk-input-jdbc/embulk-input-jdbc/README.md

 Recommended usage is to leave `incremental_columns` unset and let this plugin automatically finds an auto-increment primary key.
 Currently, only strings and integers are supported as incremental_columns.

+TIMESTAMP, TIMESTAMPTZ, DATE and DATETIME are also supported depends on each RDBMS

 ### Use incremental loading with raw query

 **IMPORTANT**: This is an advanced feature and assume you have an enough knowledge about incremental loading using Embulk and this plugin